NicholasThrom/ts-do-lang/style-guide.md

 The remaining lines may expand upon the first line.

 If changes do not fit together, they must be put them in seperate commits.
+Commits may be unrelated to the current branch, since it is best to fix problems as they are seen.

 Many detailed commits are preferred to few, large commits.